AnnaDK/Milestone-2/assets/references/testing.md

  # Problems discovered

- 1. **Problems with responsivness of the Game field :**
+ 1. **Problems with the responsiveness of the Game field :**

      * **Problem:** <br>
-       The game field had a fixed width.
+       The game field has a fixed width.
 It cost a problem with XS small screen sizes.
        Was not perfectly fitted in the frame.

      * **Solution:** <br>
        Window.matchMedia() function added in game.js.
        Code added in game.js for changing fixed width in a smaller size and build a game